 Many of the features of the Cotton Rooms were developed in consultation with nursing professionals and microbiologists at UCLH to ensure that every aspect of patient care outside of a hospital environment was considered.
-This materially affected decisions in respect of floor finishes, nurse call systems, levels and positions of fittings, accessible rooms and patient kitchens.

 The scheme achieved a BREEAM Very Good rating and was a finalist in the 2013 RICS Awards for ‘Community Benefit’.